Current Funding Efforts | IIE

 • Nominees generally must be studying in the United States on an F-1/J-1 or F-2/J-2 visa.
 If the student is on another visa, you may explain the situation in the application.
 ESF cannot fund permanent residents or citizens of the United States.

-• Nominators must provide unique and accurate information for each nominee, demonstrating the financial hardship that nominees specifically face as a result of the relevant emergency.
+• Nominators must provide unique and accurate information for each nominee, demonstrating the financial hardship that nominees face as a result of the relevant emergency.

 • U.S. host campuses nominating students for the Emergency Student Fund are encouraged to provide additional emergency assistance to nominated students through tuition waivers, scholarships, housing or other direct support when possible.